Looking for something else?

-Client/server describes the relationship between two computer programs in which one program, the client, makes a service request from another program, the server, which fulfills the request.
-Although the client/server idea can be used by programs within a single computer, it is a more important idea in a network.
-In a network, the client/server model provides a convenient way to interconnect programs that are distributed efficiently across different locations.
-Computer transactions using the client/server model are very common.
-For example, to check your bank account from your computer, a client program in your computer forwards your request to a server program at the bank.
-That program may in turn forward the request to its own client program that sends a request to a database server at another bank computer to retrieve your account balance has been retrieved from the database, it is returned back to the bank data client, which in turn serves it back to the client in your personal computer, which displays the information for you.
+Computer transactions in which the server fulfills a request made by a client are very common and the client/server model has become one of the central ideas of network computing.
+Most business applications use the client/server model as does does the Internet's main program, TCP/IP.
+For example, when you check your bank account from your computer, a client program in your computer forwards a request to a server program at the bank.
+That program may in turn forward a request to its own client program, which then sends a request to a database server at another bank computer.
+Once your account balance has been retrieved from the database, it is returned back to the bank data client, which in turn serves it back to the client in your personal computer, which then displays the information to you.

 Continue Reading About client/server (client/server model, client/server architecture)

 'client/server (client/server model, client/server architecture)' is part of the:

 View All Definitions